 - Review any proctor reports of student indiscretions.

-- Using the policy and procedures outlined on the Academic Dishonesty page on the Office of the Dean of Students website, report any incidents of academic misconduct.
+- Using the policy and procedures outlined on the Academic Integrity page on the Office of the Dean of Students website, report any incidents of academic misconduct.

 - 3. Notify students of exam grades within the established time frame.